Gazza7205/cloud-workshop-labs/lab-exercise6.md

 ```
 kubectl apply -f ./exercise6-resources/gateway.yaml
 ```
-### Test services.
+### Call Test services.
-To generate some load, lets start a container which will do curl calls
+To generate some load, let’s start a container which will do curl calls

+### Moitor gateway.

 ### Start [Exercise 7](./lab-exercise7.md)